 • We do not read anonymously.
 You may include your name and other identifying information.

 • Include a title page, a table of contents, and any acknowledgements.
+These do not count towards the page total.
 If you have previously published any pieces, please indicate that clearly along with the venue.
-These do not count towards the page total.

 Payment and Promotion